Harsha-Musunuri/Shaping-Agent-Imagination/README.md

 # Shaping-Agent-Imagination
+Project inspired by World Models and Shaping Belief States with Generative Environment Models by Google Deepmind
 # Core Idea:
 - Create a RL agent that can observe an environment and collect visual observations.
 - Using those visual observations train a Generative model that can predict what the agent can see in k-timesteps ahead by just looking at the current observation(References 1).